 The Wage Theft Prevention Act (WTPA) took effect on April 9, 2011.

-The law requires employers to give written notice of wage rates:
+The law requires employers to give written notice of wage rates to each new hire.

 The notice must include: